IvanaHybenova/How_I_set_up_ETL_process_and_automated_reporting_in_my_company/Article_part1.md

 First we need to create OAuth2 credentials.

 1. Navigate in your browser to [Google APIs Console](https://console.developers.google.com/apis/dashboard?project=testdashboard&angularJsUrl=)
-2. Click on "TestDashboard" next to Google APIs logo, which will open dialog with all the project.
+2. Click on "TestDashboard" next to Google APIs logo, which will open dialog with all the projects you have on your account.
 Click on "New Project" on top right corner.
 ![1_create_new project](https://user-images.githubusercontent.com/31499140/65150543-a39a7f80-da24-11e9-9e96-c2b93e38fc35.JPG)

 3. Give your project a name and click "Create".
 ![2_Name_the_project](https://user-images.githubusercontent.com/31499140/65150775-1572c900-da25-11e9-97cc-2cee130cbd0c.JPG)

-4. Click on "TestDasboard" again and select your project from the list
+4. Click on "TestDasboard" again and select your project from the list.
 ![3_Open_library](https://user-images.githubusercontent.com/31499140/65151341-3556bc80-da26-11e9-8039-5a447e53b35a.JPG)

 5. Click on "ENABLE APIS AND SERVICES"